 Unmarried women — single, separated, divorced or widowed — make up over 25 percent of all voting age Americans and are one of the fastest growing demographic groups in America.
 Unmarried women, together with people of color, and young voters comprise the Rising American Electorate (RAE), the majority of the voting eligible voting population (53 percent) and the key to progressive success in 2012 and beyond.

-Unmarried women are the largest part of the RAE and they were major drivers behind progressive victories in 2006 and 2008.
-They could do it again in 2012 — if they show up to vote their progressive values in numbers that represent their growing demographic strength.
-By November, 2012, the U.S. Census Bureau expects the number of unmarried women to number close to 55 million.
+Unmarried women are the largest part of the RAE and they were major drivers behind progressive victories in 2006, 2008 and 2012.
+They could do it again in 2016 — if unmarried women show up to vote their progressive values in numbers that represent their growing demographic strength.
+Over 55 million unmarried women are eligible to vote, comprising 25.6% of the voting eligible population.

 But unmarried women participate and vote less often than their married sisters.
 At the start of the 2012 election cycle, close to 40 percent of unmarried women — a key segment of the progressive base of support — were not registered to vote.